Blurbs

 How to Handle the Manuscript:

-You will need to send the unedited manuscript.
-(If you wait for page proofs or advanced review copies, the blurbists wouldn’t have adequate time.)
+The simplest way to provide a prospective blurbist with a copy of your book is to wait until you have finished copies.
+If you wish to undertake your efforts early, consider emailing your manuscript.
 Be sure to say that it is early in the publication process, and that the version you are sending is the unedited manuscript.
-Both email and regular mail are ok.
-When you email, go with PDF rather than a Word document, and make sure that the file size is not overly large.
+Go with PDF rather than a Word document, and make sure that the file size is not overly large.
 If the recipient knows you, we recommend attaching the manuscript to your initial email.
 Since most people do not open attachments from unknown senders, in this situation, we recommend that you first introduce yourself and follow up with a file later.

 How to Submit to McFarland: